SergeKry/stat_track/README.md

 Bootstrap 5 is used for better visual style.
 Some JavScript on client side and JS library for building charts.

-How to run:
+How to run locally:
-prepare your environment variables.
+- prepare your environment variables.
-run:
-docker-compose up -d
+- run: docker-compose up -d

 env variables:
 WARGAMING_API_KEY - your World of Tanks API key.
-Can be generated here: https://developers.wargaming.net DJANGO_LOG_LEVEL - desired log level for Django logger (INFO is default)
+Can be generated here: https://developers.wargaming.net
+DJANGO_LOG_LEVEL - desired log level for Django logger (INFO is default)